alem0lars/vegapp-docs/Android design.md

 ### Material UI principles

+**We'll try to follow the Material UI principles as much as possible.**

 #### Material is the metaphor

 - A material metaphor is the unifying theory of a rationalized space and a